 Mathieu Gorge, CEO of VigiTrust, developed the award-winning 5 Pillars of Security Framework™ in 2008 to help medium to large sized organisations understand the security risk environment and effectively organise their security risk management roles and protocols.
 A decade later the Framework remains just as relevant.
 The Framework accommodates escalating cybersecurity threats as organisations increasingly move towards cloud-based platforms.
 Its flexibility also makes it easy to apply to changes in regulation, such as the introduction of the GDPR in May 2018.

-In recognition of this, VigiTrust was named Best Data Security SaaS Solution 2018 for the 5 Pillars of Security Framework™ by the W&F Fintech Awards.
+In recognition of this, VigiTrust was named Leading Integrated Risk Management Solution Provider of the Year, Republic of Ireland – 2020 for the 5 Pillars of Security Framework™ by Acquisition International.

 How can the 5 Pillars of Security Framework™ help you?

 This page will tell you what you need to know about the 5 Pillars of Security Framework™, and provide resources to help you apply the framework to your organization’s Governance, Risk Management and Compliance.

 Physical Security relates to everything that is tangible in your organization.

 Responsibility for Physical Security lies with: Operations Manager, Security Staff.

 Humans typically present the greatest threat to an organisation’s security, be it through human error or by malicious intent.
 People Security is about mitigating risk by monitoring and controlling the access and flow of people.

 Responsibility for People Security lies with: HR, Security Staff.